devilflippy/SPT_Custom_Paint_Service/README.md

 - Adding preset "paid service" wich include money to the recipes.

 Install:
-Open the archive
+- Open the archive
-go to the config folder
+- go to the config folder
-then drop all of the preset you want into user\mods\shredder-MoreHideoutCrafts\src\configs
+- drop all of the preset you want into user\mods\shredder-MoreHideoutCrafts\src\configs